UBC-MDS/DSCI522_group17/README.md

 To delete the results, please run the following commands at the command line/terminal from the root directory of this project:

     docker run --rm -v /$(pwd):/home/project jason2762/wine_analysis:latest make -C /home/project clean

+2. Without using Docker

+To replicate the analysis, clone this GitHub repository, install the dependencies listed below, and run the following commands at the command line/terminal from the root directory of this project:

+    make all

+To delete the results, please run the following commands at the command line/terminal from the root directory of this project:

+    make clean

 The Makefile graph is as follows:
     ![](Makefile.png)